hraban/cl-nix-lite/README.md

 Theoretically, Nix makes package repositories obsolete.
 Specifically: nixpkgs makes package repositories obsolete.
 More specifically: nixpkgs *is* a package repository.[^1]

-[^1]: Ok *even more specifically*: it’s not a package repository as it doesn’t actually store any actual packages!
-It just stores a deterministic configuration for how to build those packages.
-So it’s a... “package recipe repository”?
-The point is, with Nix, the derivation (= recipe) might as well be the final package itself.
-Like for a program, the source code might as well be the binary: whether that’s true depends on your perspective and your star sign.

 Practically, most x-language-in-Nix ecosystems are bootstrapped by leveraging their respective existing package repositories.
 It’s easier for both maintainers and users to just copy all of NPM / Pip / ... into nixpkgs.
 Maintainers don’t need to worry about where to find each project, or when to update it.
 Users get a familiar environment.
 “Oh, this is like NPM / Pip / ..., but with different syntax.”

 This lisp-packages-lite project *does* drop the existing Lisp package repository, but that’s only possible because of two peculiarities in the Common Lisp world: